 Please do not deliver directly to the recipient sites if you want your blanket to be considered a Project Linus blanket.
 We need to inspect each donation for potential hazards.
-We sew our signature Linus tag before delivery onto every approved blanket.
+We add our signature Linus tag onto each blanket that has passed inspection before delivery.

 All chapters are run by volunteers.
 The Denver chapter is eager to have participation from the community.
 Knitters, Crocheters, Quilters and Polar Fleece Tie-ers are lovingly referred to as our Blanketeers.
 They come in all shapes, ages and sizes- just like children do.
 If you are a member of a group -schools, scout troop, church, 4H, civic clubs, MOPS, book club, guild, family night, etc.- who would like to have a fun, team building activity, making Project Linus blankets can be the answer!